Find Schools

 Are There Job Opportunities for Intelligence Analysts?

-There were about 110,900 jobs for Intelligence Analyst in 2016 (in the United States).
+In 2016, there was an estimated number of 110,900 jobs in the United States for Intelligence Analyst.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Intelligence Analyst by 2026.
-The BLS estimates 7,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 undefined